6 Steps To Fix Hosta Scorch

 mulch for hostas

-Applying mulch is an effective way to retain soil moisture, particularly beneficial for hostas.
-It helps prevent the soil surface from drying out too quickly.
+Applying mulch is an excellent way to help hostas retain soil moisture and prevent the surface from drying out too quickly.

-Another significant benefit of mulching is temperature regulation.
-Mulch keeps the soil cooler, providing a more comfortable environment for the plants during hot summer days.
+Another key advantage is temperature control — mulch keeps the soil cooler, creating a more comfortable environment for hostas during hot summer days.